-72. Put away or donate books that you never read.
+72. Put away, sell, or donate books that you never read

 Decide on tasks and set up a challenge calendar to keep yourself motivated.

-For those who struggle with emotional rollercoasters or sleep hygiene (I’m with you on this one).
+For those who struggle with emotional rollercoasters or sleep hygiene, I’m with you.

 You can use an app on your phone, or a simple paper tracker, like this free minimalistic, reusable period tracker.

-77. Prioritize keeping your house hot spots (like kitchen counters or bathroom sink) clean.
+77. Prioritize keeping your house hot spots clean and tidy

-78. Set a time every day to relax and sort out your emotions.
+78. Set a time daily to sort out your emotions

 Only a calm and organized mind can lead you to an organized and calm life.

-79. Organize your habits and implement better ones.
+79. Declutter your habits and replace unhelpful ones with something better

-80. Tone down your room decor for less visual clutter (and less cleaning!).
+80. Tone down your room decor for less visual clutter and cleaning

 This is a personal preference, but it’s much easier to keep your home visually tidy when everything is more or less in the same color palette.

-81. How to get organized if you’re DROWNING in papers, documents, and letters?
-Use binders!
+81. How to get organized if you’re DROWNING in papers, documents, and letters

 - Work notes and work-related documents;